University of South Florida: Student Government

 The USF Student Government, like all Florida student governments, is an agency of the state created under Florida Statute 1004.26.
 Student Government, made up of 250 student volunteers and employees, is responsible for advocating for students at the university, local, state and national levels.
-The Student Senate allocates and expends over $17 million in activity and service fees a year by Florida law.
-The Student Government is set up much like the federal government and is bound by the Student Body Constitution, student government statutes, university regulations, and applicable law.
+The Student Senate allocates over $17 million in activity and service fees a year by Florida law.

 The executive administration oversees several departments and service agencies including SAFE Team, Student Government Computer Services, and Bulls Radio.
 The Student Body President can also be voted in to sit on the University Board of Trustees and is a member of the Florida Student Association (FSA).

 The Student Senate, headed by the Senate President and Senate President Pro-Tempore, creates legislation and allocates and expends activity and service fee funds per Florida Statute 1009.24.
 The senate has 60 seats that are filled by the 14 colleges.
 Each college is allotted a certain number of seats depending on the size of the college.
 The Senate carries out its duties mostly through committees.

-The Student Supreme Court, headed by the Chief Justice, hears cases involving students and Student Government and also hear all final parking appeals for students at the USF Tampa campus.

-Career Services

-Housed in the Student Services building near the center of campus, the University of South Florida Career Services offers support to students and alumni in the process of dreaming, planning, and achieving their career goals.
-The on-site staff of Career Counselors teaches students how to use a strategic approach in planning for a career path and job search.
-Career Services helps undergraduates self-assess, learn how to conduct career research, seek out experiences that will give you transferable skills, and search for full-time employment or prepare for graduate school.
-The office also provides similar assistance to graduate students and alumni to break onto the scene in their field of study and assist them in creating a brand for themselves and gain the tools necessary to be a real competitor in the workforce.

-Career Services is responsible for a host of networking and professional development opportunities on campus, including career fairs, resume workshops, mock interviews with recruiters from local businesses, professional etiquette dinners, and virtual job searching through Employ-A-Bull.
-USF Career Services also collaborates with several student organizations such as Alpha Kappa Psi Professional Business Fraternity, Delta Epsilon Iota Academic Honor Society, the American Marketing Association as well as the College of Business to hold on-campus events for the student body throughout the academic year.